RahilPatel04/MartialArts_VR_Project1/README.md

 ## Issues Faced: Optimizing Performance
 One major issue that I faced was reaching 60 fps in my VR environment.
-Unfortunately, I was only getting 45 fps so I had to reasearch some performance optimization techniques.
+Unfortunately, I was only getting 45 fps so I had to research some performance optimization techniques.
 I came across this webpage: [AFrame Best Practices Documentation](https://aframe.io/docs/1.0.0/introduction/best-practices.html)
 The implementations that I made were:
 * Resized my textures to powers of two(512X1024, 256X256, etc)